xixu-me/tzst/README.md

 ## Performance Tips

 1. **Choose appropriate compression levels**: Level 3 is usually optimal for most use cases
-2. **Use streaming for large files**: The library handles large files efficiently
+2. **Use streaming for large archives**: Enable streaming mode (`streaming=True`) for archives larger than 100MB to reduce memory usage
+3. **Atomic file operations**: The library uses atomic file operations by default to prevent incomplete archives on interruption
-3. **Batch operations**: Add multiple files in a single archive session when possible
+4. **Batch operations**: Add multiple files in a single archive session when possible
-4. **Consider file types**: Already compressed files (images, videos) won't compress much further
+5. **Consider file types**: Already compressed files (images, videos) won't compress much further

 ## Comparison with Standard Tools